Metaphor | Definition & Examples

 Being high and solitary and most stern?

 Here, Yeats is comparing a woman’s beauty to a tightened bow.
-Here, the tenor is the beauty of the woman being praised by Yeats.
+In this case, the tenor is the beauty of the woman being praised by Yeats.
 The vehicle is the “tightened bow.”
+Let's look at a few more examples of metaphors and the different types.

 Examples of metaphors